 - Can be used for anti-corrosion and highly durable coatings, adhesives, lubricants, inks, resins, and composites, and for thermoset polymers.

 - Coatings can be applied on wood, metal, paper and/or plastic surfaces.

 - Coatings provide high tensile strength, smooth surface, excellent adhesion, and high impact resistance.

 - Bio-based hyperbranched cross-linker may be combined with acrylated plant oil to produce materials with very high bio-based content.

-This technology is patented with fully preserved US patent rights (issued US patent 9,187,603) and is available for licensing/partnering opportunities.
+This technology is the subject of the Issued US Patent9,187,603 and is available for licensing/partnering opportunities.

 Inquire about this technology >